free prenuptial agreement template

 New Mexico prenups are governed by the NM Uniform Premarital Agreement Act (NMSA §§ 40-3A-1 to -10), effective July 1, 1995.
 NMSA § 40-3A-4(B) bars any agreement from "adversely affecting" spousal support, making alimony waivers void per se (Rivera v.
 Rivera, 2010-NMCA-106).
 NM also voids clauses affecting custody, abode, or career, and requires notarization under § 40-3A-3.

 Bottom line: New Mexico earns an F grade.
 Prenups can keep property separate and override the community-property 50/50 default, but cannot limit alimony at all.
-A prenup is still far better than none to reduce divorce asset splits.
+A prenup is still better than none to reduce divorce asset splits.
+New Mexico urgently needs to adopt a strong version of the UPAA, as those in New Jersey or Texas that allow alimony modification or waiver, to encourage marriage and family formation.

 New Mexico Prenuptial Agreement Template & Forms